hackerb9/Tandy-Terminfo/README.md

   character by character, or create a "locale charmap"?

 * Do all escape sequences (including the undocumented ones) work the same on a Model 100?

+  No. It appears the sequences for saving and restoring an entire line do not exist.

 ## TODO